iismail1997/java-design-patterns/caching/README.md

 ---

 ## Intent
-To avoid expensive re-acquisition of resources by not releasing the resources immediately after their use.
-The resources retain their identity, are kept in some fast-access storage, and are re-used to avoid having to acquire them again.
+To avoid expensive re-acquisition of com.iluwatar.serviceadapter.soapdemo.resources by not releasing the com.iluwatar.serviceadapter.soapdemo.resources immediately after their use.
+The com.iluwatar.serviceadapter.soapdemo.resources retain their identity, are kept in some fast-access storage, and are re-used to avoid having to acquire them again.

 ## Class diagram